gildor2/UEViewer/readme.txt

 - controlling translation mode with 'Ctrl+R' key

 09.11.2011
+- multipart mesh support improvements:
   - highlighting current mesh in a viewer in multipart mesh rendering mode
   - taking into account bounds of all meshes of multipart mesh when positioning camera
   - Ctrl+X in a viewer will export all objects which are currently shown on the scene

 08.11.2011
 - animation system were rewritten
   - implemented support for UE3 rotation-only tracks
-  - removed export into psax format - now everything is saved into psa format, additional atttributes are stored in the text configuration file near the psa file
+  - removed export into psax format - now everything is saved into psa format, additional attributes are stored in the text configuration file near the psa file
-- improved positioning of the mesh in viewer
+- improved positioning of the mesh in a viewer

 06.11.2011
 - major rewritting of the StaticMesh subsystem